 We recommend a balanced, organic, natural, homemade diet as the foundation for our animal friends health.
 Resources for recipes are listed in our suggested readings.
 We utilize nutritional supplements, botanical medicine and other natural therapies to support the animals general health, bolster the immune system and increase the animals ability to fight the cancer.
 We use antioxidants such as Vitamins A, C, E, and minerals such as selenium to assist the body.
 We use many other nutritional and botanical therapies depending upon the individual animal, the individual caretaker, the particular type of cancer and the ability of the animal to take oral supplements.

-One should note that in our particular practice, we do not do phone consultations but require an initial office visit to establish a doctor, client, patient relationship.
-This is why we provide links in order for you to find qualified veterinarians in your local area.
+In my practice link, we provide links in order for you to find qualified veterinarians in your local area.
 I hope this information is helpful for you.
 Remember to review all your options and decide what you feel is best for your animal friend and you.

 One of the most important things I suggest is to love your animal friend and be positive around them and realize that you can do many things to help them, but no one is immortal, death is not a failure, it is just another step along the journey.
 The key to all healing is love.